FullStack-HY/FullStack-Hy.github.io/src/content/7/en/part7b.md

 The application is otherwise complete, but in this exercise you have to implement a custom hook _useCountry_, which can be used to search for the details of the country given to the hook as a parameter.

-Use the api endpoint [full name (v2)](https://restcountries.com/#api-endpoints-v2-full-name) to fetch a country's details in a _useEffect_ hook within your custom hook.
+Use the api endpoint [full name](https://restcountries.com/#api-endpoints-v3-full-name) to fetch a country's details in a _useEffect_ hook within your custom hook.

 Note that in this exercise it is essential to use useEffect's [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) array to control when the effect function is executed.